Dipankar Dipon: Career

 Dipon started his career in 1998.
-His first feature film Dhaka Attack (first police action thriller movie in Bangladesh) released in 2017 and broke the record of 21 years of business of non-festival movies in Bangladesh.
-He worked with AKFPL (Anurag Kashyap Film Production Limited) in Mumbai from 2012 - 2014.
-He was a senior scriptwriter in Phantom Films at Mumbai from 2012 to 2014.
-He was the Live-Action Director at Sesame Workshop under Asiatic since 2008–2012.
-As a creative director, he made many different kind of socio-economic and factual documentaries for many leading organizations, i.e. UNICEF, UNFPA, UNHCR, PLAN, Marie Stopes – Bangladesh, etc.
+His first feature film, Dhaka Attack (the first police action thriller movie in Bangladesh), released in 2017 and broke the record of 21 years of business of non-festival movies in Bangladesh.
+He worked with AKFPL (Anurag Kashyap Film Production Limited) in Mumbai from 2012 to 2014.
+He was a senior scriptwriter at Phantom Films in Mumbai from 2012 to 2014.
+He was the live-action director at Sesame Workshop under Asiatic since 2008–2012.
+As a creative director, he made many different kinds of socio-economic and factual documentaries for many leading organizations, i.e. UNICEF, UNFPA, UNHCR, PLAN, Marie Stopes – Bangladesh, etc.

 Writer and director

-Dipon was the director of a child drama named Gupi Gyen Bagha Byen in Sonali Nattya Ghosthi, Setabganj, Dinajpur, which has been staged in International Theater Festival in Katak, Orissa, India in November 2003.
+Dipon was the director of a child drama named Gupi Gyen Bagha Byen in Sonali Nattya Ghosthi, Setabganj, Dinajpur, which has been staged at the International Theater Festival in Katak, Orissa, India, in November 2003.
 He was the writer and director of a short stage drama named Nichak Galpa Noi in Rangpur Padatik in December 2002, which has been staged in Rangpur.
-He directed a child drama named Prajanma Agami in Sonali Nattya Ghosthi, Setabganj, Dinajpur which has been staged in the National child drama festival in Public Library, Dhaka in June 2002.
-He was the writer and director of a child drama based on child rights named Ora Hotel Sramik in Sonali Nattya Ghosthi, Setabganj, Dinajpur in May 2000 which has been staged 6 times in Setabganj and Dinajpur.
+He directed a child drama named Prajanma Agami in Sonali Nattya Ghosthi, Setabganj, Dinajpur which has been staged in the National child drama festival in the Public Library, Dhaka in June 2002.
+He was the writer and director of a child drama based on child rights named Ora Hotel Sramik in Sonali Nattya Ghosthi, Setabganj, Dinajpur in May 2000, which has been staged 6 times in Setabganj and Dinajpur.
 He was an actor of many dramas such as Banapangshul, Oedipus, Korotir Kathakata, Sakuntala, Biday Avishap, Shesher Kabita, A Doll's House, Mrichakatikam, Sri Krisna Kirtan, Kando Nadi Kando in Jahangirnagar University Inter Hall Drama Festival & Academic Production of Dept. of Drama & Dramatics, Jahangirnagar University.